OWASP/CheatSheetSeries/cheatsheets/Abuse_Case_Cheat_Sheet.md

 Clearly identifying the attacks against which the application must defend is essential in order to enable the following steps in a project or sprint:

 - Evaluate the business risk for each of the identified attacks in order perform a selection according to the business risk and the project/sprint budget.
-- Derive security requirements and add them into the project specification or sprint's user stories acceptance criteria.
+- Derive security requirements and add them into the project specification or sprint's user stories and acceptance criteria.
-- Estimate the overhead to provision in the initial project/sprint charge that will be necessary to implement the countermeasures.
+- Estimate the overhead of provision in the initial project/sprint charge that will be necessary to implement the countermeasures.
-- About countermeasures: Allow the project team to define them and in which location they are appropriate (network, infrastructure, code...) to be positioned.
+- About countermeasures: Allow the project team to define them, and to determine in which location they are appropriate (network, infrastructure, code...) to be located.

 ## Notion of Abuse Case

-In order to help build the list of attacks, the notion of **Abuse Case** exists.
+In order to help build the list of attacks, the notion of **Abuse Cases** is helpful.

 An **Abuse Case** can be defined as:

 ```
 A way to use a feature that was not expected by the implementer,
 allowing an attacker to influence the feature or outcome of use of
 the feature based on the attacker action (or input).
 ```

 Synopsys define an **Abuse Case** like this:

 ```
 Misuse and abuse cases describe how users misuse or exploit the weaknesses
 of controls in software features to attack an application.

 This can lead to tangible business impact when a direct attack against
 business functionalities, which may bring in revenue or provide
 positive user experience, are attacked.

 Abuse cases can also be an effective way to drive security requirements
 that lead to proper protection of these critical business use cases.
 ```